matthieuriolo/cii/README.md

 # Cii
-CMS based on Yii2 inspired by joomla.
+A PHP CMS based on Yii 2 inspired by joomla.

-Cii provides an extendable systems for routes, contents.
-Cii has furthermore a basic user&group system and a module installer.
+Cii provides an extendable systems for routes and contents.
+Cii has a basic user&group system and a module installer.
 The website can be configured with a web installer as well.

 # Version
 This project is still in early development phase!!
 Not recommanded to use in productive environment

-# Yii
+# Yii 2
-The original code of yii has a few changes.
+The original code of yii 2 has a few changes.
 Those changes will be provided with a patch in the future.
 The biggest change is that the vendor folder is placed inside the module cii

+# Features
+- Web installer (init and extensions)
+- User management based on groups and permissions per Module
+- Type based setting managment
+- Extensions (Modules, Language, Layouts)
+- Extendable basic object (routes and contents)
+- Gii support
+- MySQL to migrate